miaochenlu/miaochenlu.github.io/_posts/2019-03-05-ComputerGraphics.markdown

 finish

 --Discussion: What technique makes it faster?
 Incremental algorithm: at each step it makes incremental calculations based on the calculations done during the preceding step.
+But it uses floating point operations.
 ```
 <table border="0"><tr>
 <td><img src="http://miaochenlu.github.io/picture/20190306res2.png" width = "100" border="0" ></td>